 Protecting our IoT devices and assets (for example the sensor data, or encryption keys), requires careful analysis of IoT assets.
 We also need to consider all security threats (communication, lifecycle, physical or software attacks), ensuring informed decisions are made about the necessary counter-measures to safeguard each IoT use case.
 If security is not considered upfront, enterprises and users of IoT may later find deployments compromised, risking revenue, brand credibility or in some cases, life-threatening situations.

-PSA specifies that software security measures must isolate the security firmware and private information from the rest of the application.
+PSA Certified advises that software security measures must isolate the security firmware and private information from the rest of the application.
 Arm TrustZone-enabled Cortex-A and Cortex-M processors are the most efficient way to implement isolation.